 - If your child has been exposed to COVID keep them home and notify the campus nurse.

 Please understand the importance of communication with us during this time.
 We understand privacy concerns and will only share information on a need to know basis.
 We want to do our best to keep our students, staff, family members and community safe and healthy.
 The only way we can do this is by tracking each and every case of potential COVID and confirmed COVID.
 We are working closely with the local health department and are following guidelines directly from their guidance.
 Quarantine guidelines can vary depending on each unique situation.
 We want to give you the correct timeframe for return so that we can keep COVID out of our Barton family as much as possible.

 As always if you have any questions or concerns please reach out to me via email at firstname.lastname@example.org or phone at 512-268-7287.

-As community cases of COVID-19 are on the rise we do expect to see an increase on campus as well.
 Please continue to do your part and screen your child every day prior to sending them to school.
 If your child is not feeling well please keep them home and let them work virtually.
-Curative is offering free COVID testing at the Hays Performing Arts Center and Main Street in Buda.
-You do not need an appointment, it is a mouth swab and results are back usually within 24 hours.
+Curative offers free COVID mouth swab testing and results are back usually within 24 hours.
 If you are having any symptoms it is an easy, quick process that we encourage you to take an advantage of.
-Click the link below for information on these testing sites.
+See the link below for information on these testing sites.

 If your child has any one of the below symptoms, is lab-confirmed with COVID-19 OR has been tested for COVID-19 and is awaiting results, do not send him/her to campus and contact me.